-We have a herd of 14 non-ridden horses, ponies and donkeys and 20 sheep, and hens and ducks.
+We have a herd of 14 non-ridden horses, ponies and donkeys and 24 sheep, and hens and ducks.
 Eagles, hen harriers, owls and otters are regular sights.
-We are busy planting trees, growing potatoes and will be taking in guests for retreats and short breaks.
+We are busy planting trees, growing potatoes.

 We are on the Hebridean Cycle route and within walking distance of a pub and cafe.

 There is endless work to do; fencing, ditching, horse care, animal shelters, vegetable plots, tree planting and developing the Croft as a happy, living space to be shared with visitors.

 Help with Eco Projects